Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 If $k \geq 2$, then for each node, it will be connected to its nearest 2 neighbours.
 Therefore, every graph where $k \geq 2$ generated with this method will have a cycle as a subgraph and will be connected, satisfying condition 1.

 Condition 3 is fulfilled since every node has the same degree.
 Condition 1 is a bit tricky. $|E|$, the number of edges is bounded by $2 \leq |E| \leq \frac{1}{2} n(n - 1)$ because it must greater than 2 to be connected.
 Also, the complete graph is a $k$-regular graph, where $k = n - 1$.
 So on this front, it's fine.

 However, every $k$-regular graph has $nk/2$ edges.
 Since $|E| = nk/2$, we cannot have $r$ edges, where $k_{1} < r < k_{2}$ and $k_{1}, k_{2}$ are multiples of $n/2$. $|E|$ must be a multiple of $k/2$ which limits our control.

 For example, given the graph $k=3, n=6, |E|=9$, and the graph $k=4, n=6, |E|=12$.
 We can see that $9 < |E| < 12$ is impossible while keeping $n$ fixed.

-Therefore, we find that conditions 2 and 4 are incompatible.
-We'll want to keep condition 2, but perhaps we can relax condition 4.
+Therefore, we find that conditions 1 and 3 are incompatible.
+Wcan keep condition 2, but perhaps we can relax condition 3.

 ## Method 2 - Iterative Graph building